 Every morning, which coffee do you crave the most?
 An americano?
 Cappuccino, or perhaps a latte?
 These are the most popular coffee drinks in the world.

-The only problem is… a decent cup of coffee (not those instant ones you find in your office!) is usually quite expensive.
+The only problem is that… specialty coffee (not those instant ones you find in your office!) is usually quite expensive.